The Quick Summary

 Being thought of as an “Internet guy” by friends and family, I am inevitably asked about domain names, and I never feel like I have definitive answers on the subject.
 As an avid real estate investor, I love the idea of owning a location on the Internet and building value in that property, like I did with iSixSigma.com.

 Combining my passions for real estate, the Internet and publishing, I launched DomainSherpa.com on January 3, 2011.
+The entire DomainSherpa team has been recognized for our efforts.

 Unlike most people in this industry, I don’t make my living by flipping domains or developing mini-sites (although I once flipped a $60 domain name for $7,500 and a case of Banana Boat sunscreen).
 I love figuring things out and am a lifelong learner.
 As a result, I love helping other people understand topics inside and out.